Centers for Chemical Innovation (CCI)

 Important Information for Proposers

 The Centers for Chemical Innovation (CCI) Program supports research centers focused on major, long-term fundamental chemical research challenges.
 CCIs that address these challenges will produce transformative research, lead to innovation, and attract broad scientific and public interest.
-CCIs are agile structures that can respond rapidly to emerging opportunities and make full use of data infrastructure and other approaches to enhance collaborations.
-CCIs may partner with researchers from industry, government laboratories and international organizations.
+CCIs are agile structures that can respond rapidly to emerging opportunities through enhanced collaborations.
 CCIs integrate research, innovation, education, broadening participation, and informal science communication.